agiwave/Mamba/README.md

 # Mamba

 A simple mamba demo with minimized code.
 This repo is just for learning and backup.
-I have no CUDA device yet.
-So, the code can only run on CPU for now.
+The code was tested on CPU only for now.

-The major diff to mamba-minimal is: integrated the cache feature to fast generate performance.
+The major diff to mamba-minimal is:

+1. integrated the cache feature to fast generate-performance.
+2. support parallel training(not recurrentlly).

-The one diff to mamba is: Support input n-length tensor in cache mode not only one.
+The diff to mamba is:

+1. Support input n-length tensor in infer mode not only one.
+2. Support parallel training on CPU(without CUDA)
+3. Support num_heads arg which is not D only(element-wise).
+The oringal mamba's num_heads = D, it means element-wise.

 Please ignore all aka code here.
 It's a sample proxy to torch:

     aka.nn --> torch.nn
     aka.numpy --> torch + torch.nn.functional
+    aka.repo --> datasets

 ## Requirements